• Categories

 Classes that do not live under the same class hierarchy (i.e. who do not extend from one another) cannot reuse code through class inheritance.
 Traits is a mechanism that fills this gap, making it possible to reuse code among otherwise-unrelated classes.
 A trait is like a class in that it can define properties and functions, however, unlike a class, it cannot be instantiated.
 Instead, the code living inside a trait is exported into the composing class on compilation time.

-keyword imports a trait into a class.
-In the example below, classes Book
+The trait keyword defines a trait, and the use keyword imports a trait into a class.
+In the example below, classes Book and CD can reuse code through trait Sellable:

 trait Sellable {